azavea/osmesa/README.md

 - [users](src/analytics/sql/users.sql)

-These tables are fairly normalized and thus not the most efficient for directly serving statistics.
+These tables are normalized and thus not the most efficient for directly serving statistics.
 If that's your goal, it might be useful to create materialized views for any further aggregation.
-A couple example queries that can serve as views are provided:
+A couple example queries (fairly large/complex) that can serve as views are provided:
 [hashtag_statistics](src/analytics/sql/materialized_views/hashtag_statistics.sql)
 and [user_statistics](src/analytics/sql/materialized_views/user_statistics.sql)